TUM-DSE/seminars/SoSe2022-sys-seminar-README.md

 ## Paper reading list

-Please bid for the paper as a team.
+Please use the following list to bid for papers:

 - [Paper list]() [TBD]